-A sequel to My Summer (with Robots) is in the works... and it has a title, too!
+A sequel to My Summer (with Robots) will be out in 2021!
 Here's a spoiler-free first look at My Summer (Under the Crescent Moon).

 Home renovation offered plenty of headaches, but also the opportunity to design a perfect work environment.